ascorbic/portfolio/src/content/work/turbofan.md

 ---

 Turbofan is a Turborepo remote cache in a single edge function.
-It stores the artifacts in Netlify Blobs and uses the edge funciton to implement the Turborepo cache API.
+It stores the artifacts in Netlify Blobs and uses the function to implement the Turborepo cache API.